stgeorgeshurstville/bulletin/_docs/sermon.md

 ²⁸ “Come to me, all you who are weary and burdened, and I will give you rest. ²⁹ Take my yoke upon you and learn from me, for I am gentle and humble in heart, and you will find rest for your souls. ³⁰ For my yoke is easy and my burden is light.”

 ### Sermon Outline
-1. Simple is difficult
-2. Bread is more than bread
-3. Wonderland or Rabbit hole

 ## Q&A